Z3 Theorem Prover: Overview

 Z3 was open sourced in the beginning of 2015.
 The source code is licensed under MIT License and hosted on GitHub.

-The solver can be built using Visual Studio, a Makefile or using CMake and runs on Windows, FreeBSD, Linux, and macOS.
+The solver can be built using Visual Studio, a makefile or using CMake and runs on Windows, FreeBSD, Linux, and macOS.

+The default input format for Z3 is SMTLIB2.

-It has bindings for various programming languages including C, C++, Java, Julia, Haskell, Rust, OCaml, Python, WebAssembly, and .NET/Mono.
-The default input format is SMTLIB2.
+It also has officially supported bindings for several programming languages, including C, C++, Python, .NET, Java, and OCaml.

 Examples

 Propositional and predicate logic

 In this example propositional logic assertions are checked using functions to represent the propositions a and b.
 The following Z3 script checks to see if $\overline{a \land b} \equiv \overline{a} \lor \overline{b}$: